 One of the most popular journeys in Australia, when you are visiting Melbourne or Victoria State, is the most scenic coastal route along The Great Ocean Road.
 The Great Ocean Road is an Australian National Heritage.
-It is 243 kilometers or 151 miles road along the Southeastern coast of Australia between Victorian cities of Torquay and Allansford.
-It is built by returned soldiers between 1919 and 1932 and is dedicated to soldiers killed during the World War I. It makes The Great Ocean Road be the world’s largest war memorial.
+It is 243 kilometres or 151 miles road along the Southeastern coast of Australia between Victorian cities of Torquay and Allansford.
+It is built by returned soldiers between 1919 and 1932 and is dedicated to soldiers killed during World War I. It makes The Great Ocean Road be the world’s largest war memorial.

-Many travelers are making this trip for a day to the Twelve Apostles Region, but the trip is more fun and a big adventure if you actually have a bit more time, because on the way there are really nice things to do.
+Many travellers are making this trip for a day to the Twelve Apostles Region, but the trip is more fun and a big adventure if you actually have a bit more time, because on the way there are really nice things to do.
 We started our trip at the Spring Creek Bridge in Torquay.
 I will recommend you itinerary for 2 days trip from Torquay to Twelve Apostles Region by car.
 But if you have a week it will be even better, because you will have enough time to explore all the amazing points.

 Starting at the beautiful Torquay town…